CitiesSkylinesModding/PdxModsIntlCrawler/README.md

 It uses the Paradox HTTP API to iterate over mod descriptions and external links and find the ones that have a translation project.

+This repository was made for Cities: Skylines II, but fork it and just delete `state/` to start fresh on another Paradox game.

 Supported platforms:
 - [Crowdin](https://crowdin.com)
 - [ParaTranz](https://paratranz.cn)